oneda538/ltspice-measurement-capture/readme.txt

 The output can either be in a csv format (You can chose a different extension) or in a xlsx format (default).
 The xlsx option has a freeze panes and auto filter applied.
-This is decided via a command line parameter.
+This can be overridden via a command line parameter.

-The default run time option (for me in Win 7) is below:
+The default run time option (for me in Win 10) is below:
 LT_meas_to_csv.exe -t xlsx C:\Users\{username}\AppData\Local\Temp

+This has been updated to work with LTspiceXVII.
+Specifically it now works with the Unicode files that it generates.
+To make this easy it now also Python3 as Unicode is supported natively.

 How to use: